pascual-tejero/u.me.munich/README.md

 ## How It Works

 1. **Register/Login**: Users sign up with their email and create a profile.
-2. **Complete the Survey**: Users answer a few questions about their preferences (e.g., indoor vs. outdoor activities, hobbies, etc.).
+2. **Complete the Survey**: Users select their activity preferences.
 3. **Get Recommendations**: Based on survey data, the app generates personalized activity suggestions using advanced AI.
 4. **Connect and Act**: Users explore suggestions and find companions to join them in these activities.